-My primary research focus is on 20th century Scandinavian and Baltic political history, with a particular interest in contacts between the Scandinavian and the Baltic states.
-I also have an academic side-interest in Medieval Old Norse-Icelandic literature and culture.
+My primary research focus is on 20th century Scandinavian and Baltic political history, with a particular interest in Baltic-Scandinavian contacts and the transnational history of the region.
+I have written on the idea of Estonia's Nordic identity, German annexationism in the First World War, Swedish right-wing nationalism in 19th and 20th century wars, the war experiences of Estonian soldiers and other related topics.
+I am also interested in contemporary Baltic and Scandinavian politics, especially foreign and security policy.
+Furthermore, I have an academic side-interest in Medieval Old Norse-Icelandic literature and culture.

 Most of my teaching concerns 20th century European political history, especially the history of Scandinavian and Baltic politics, society, and culture.
 I have also taught modules in Medieval Studies, including overview courses in Old Norse literature.

-SUMMARY IN MANDARIN:Dr. Mart Kuldkepp (Lecturer in Contemporary Scandinavian History)
+SUMMARY IN MANDARIN:Dr. Mart Kuldkepp (Professor of Estonian and Nordic History)

 - PhD in Scandinavian Languages and Literatures.
 University of Tartu, Estonia, 2014.

-- MA cum laude in Scandinavian languages and cultures.
+- MA in Scandinavian Languages and Cultures.
 University of Tartu, Estonia, 2010.

-- BA cum laude in Scandinavian languages and cultures (Swedish philology).
+- BA in Scandinavian Languages and Cultures.
 University of Tartu, Estonia, 2006.

 - 2023-...: Professor of Estonian and Nordic History, UCL.